worldbank/repkit/src/mdhlp/reproot.md

 # Feedback, bug reports and contributions

-Read more about the commands in this package at https://worldbank.github.io/repkit.

-Please provide any feed back by opening and issue at https://github.com/worldbank/repkit.
+Read more about these commands on [this repo](https://github.com/worldbank/repkit) where this package is developed.
+Please provide any feedback by [opening an issue](https://github.com/worldbank/repkit/issues).
 PRs with suggestions for improvements are also greatly appreciated.

 # Authors